 'victim' is a widely recognised and understood term.
 It is important that schools and colleges recognise that not everyone who has been subjected to abuse considers themselves a victim or would want to be described in this way.
 Ultimately, schools and colleges should be conscious of this when managing any incident and be prepared to use any term with which the individual child is most comfortable.
-Abuse in intimate personal For relationships where both CYP are under 16 and abuse is present, it is relationships between referred to as 'abuse in intimidate personal relationships between children (sometimes children' or 'teenage relationship abuse'.
+Abuse in intimate personal For relationships where both CYP are under 16 and abuse is present, it is relationships between children (sometimes referred to as 'abuse in intimidate personal relationships between children' or 'teenage relationship abuse'.
 In law, the term 'domestic known as 'teenage abuse' is only applied to relationships where both parties are over 16 relationship abuse') years of age.
-Sexual violence offences Sexual violence is a non-legal term, which can be used to describe the range of sexual offences set out in the Sexual Offences Act 2003.
+Sexual violence offences Sexual violence is a non-legal term, which can be used to describe the Sexual violence offences range of sexual offences set out in the Sexual Offences Act 2003.
 Definitions of these offences can be found in the section below.
 Consent The dictionary definition of consent is 'permission for something to happen or agreement to do something.'
 However, consent in a sexual context is wider than this.
-Keeping Children Safe in Education (2023) states: Consent is about having the freedom and capacity to choose.
-Consent to sexual activity may be given to one sort of sexual activity but not another, e.g. to vaginal but not anal sex or penetration with conditions, such as wearing a condom.
+Keeping Children Safe in Education (2024) states: Consent is about having the freedom and capacity to choose.
+Consent to sexual activity may be given to one sort of sexual activity but not another, e.g.to vaginal but not anal sex or penetration with conditions, such as wearing a condom.
 Consent can be withdrawn at any time during sexual activity and each time activity occurs.
-Someone consents to · vaginal, anal or oral penetration only if s/he agrees by choice to that penetration and has the freedom and capacity to make that choice.
+Someone consents to vaginal, anal or oral penetration only if s/he agrees by choice to that penetration and has the freedom and capacity to make that choice.
 A child under the age of 13 can never consent to any sexual activity.
 Rape Crisis UK states: Consent happens when all people involved in any kind of sexual activity agree to take part by choice.
-They also need to have the freedom and capacity to make that choice. cupacity to make that choice.
-Samoana doosn't have the freedom and canacity to garee to several Someone doesn't have the freedom and capacity to agree to sexual activity by choice if: They are asleep or unconscious.
+They also need to have the freedom and capacity to make that choice.
+Someone doesn't have the freedom and capacity to agree to sexual activity by choice if: They are asleep or unconscious.
 They are drunk or 'on' drugs.
-They are drunk or 'on' drugs.
-They have been 'eniked'.
-They are too young They are too young.
-They have a mental health disorder or illness that means they are They have a mental health disorder or illness that means they are unable to make a chaire. unable to make a choice.
-They are being pressured, bullied, manipulated, tricked or scared into anyting local. into saying 'yes'.
-The other person is using physical force against them.
+They have been 'spiked'.
+They are too young.
+They have a mental health disorder or illness that means they are unable to make a choice.
+They are being pressured, bullied, manipulated, tricked or scared into saying 'yes'. • The other person is using physical force against them.
 Consent can be withdrawn at any time, including during sex or a sexual act.
-Just because someone consented to something before doesn't mean they consented to it happening again. they consented to it happening again.
+Just because someone consented to something before doesn't mean they consented to it happening again.